ExamProCo/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

+### created a Dockerfile for the frontend and backend ran the containers and got the app running

 ![created a Dockerfile for the frontend and backend ran the containers and got the app running](assets/imagescreated.png)